esnpolimi/esnpolimi_mgmt/README.rst

       127.0.0.1        mgmt.esnpolimi.local    localhost

-   as last line if the file.
+   as last line of the file.

 Check this page_ for details.